 The front of your eye is filled with a watery fluid called aqueous humour whose function is to provide your eye with all the oxygen and nutrients it requires.

-It is this rise in pressure that can cause the slow damage to the optic nerve which affects your peripheral vision.
-Acute closed angle Glaucoma is another type of Glaucoma that causes the pressure to increase much quicker as there is normally a much bigger blockage.
+It is this rise in pressure that can cause slow damage to the optic nerve which affects your peripheral vision.
+Acute closed-angle Glaucoma is another type of Glaucoma that causes the pressure to increase much quicker as there is normally a much bigger blockage.

 This information is provided purely as a guide and in no way constitutes medical advice.
 If you are in doubt about the health of your eyes you should consult your doctor or optometrist.